 The jury’s out on this one as tolerance to exfoliators varies hugely from person to person.
 “How often you exfoliate depends on your skin type and exfoliation method.
 Generally, the more aggressive the exfoliation, the less often it needs to be done,” says Tailor.
-Aggressive is defined by particle size for physical exfoliants (bigger being more) and percentage of active ingredient for chemical ones (higher being more).
+Aggressive is defined by particle size for physical exfoliants (bigger being more) and the percentage of active ingredient for chemical ones (higher being more).

 If you suffer from skin sensitivity or conditions like eczema or rosacea, be wary of exfoliation.
-“While you still want to remove dead skin cells, you also you need to strengthen the skin.
+“While you still want to remove dead skin cells, you also need to strengthen the skin.
 This is normally done using super gentle chemical exfoliants and avoiding all physical ones,” explains McNulty.

-What happens when you over exfoliate?
+What happens when you over-exfoliate?